 While Brokaw was best known for helping American talents realize their dreams, his own story was a Hollywood fairy tale come true.
 He began his career in the mailroom at the William Morris Agency and rose through the ranks to head the world’s largest agency from the chairman’s office.

 Brokaw began working for the William Morris Agency in 1943, the very first trainee in the legendary mailroom that later became the launching ground for myriad stellar entertainment agents and executives.
-He was fifteen then, newly arrived in Los Angeles from New York, and his knowledge of the entertainment business consisted primarily of the savvy it takes to return neighborhood milk bottles for the spare change needed for the trolley to Broadway.
+He was fifteen then, newly arrived in Los Angeles from New York, and his knowledge of the entertainment business consisted primarily of the savvy it took to return neighborhood milk bottles for the spare change needed for the trolley to Broadway.

 Brokaw rapidly ascended and before the age of 18 had become the agency’s first “Junior” agent, working with Ben Holzman, who represented Al Jolson and Eddie Cantor.

 Having experienced nearly every area of entertainment agenting – and having pioneered others – Brokaw was elected President and Chief Executive Officer of the William Morris Agency in February 1989.
 In February 1991, he was elected Chairman and CEO.
 In addition to the artistry of his clients, he guided the talents of countless members of the William Morris Agency staff.